Auburn/Opelika Drug Crimes Attorney

 If securing an innocent decision or having evidence against you dismissed are not possible, we can explore other strategies for beating drug crime charges.
 In addition to negotiating a plea bargain with the prosecution – in which you plead guilty in exchange for some sort of concession, such as reduced charges – we can also help you to explore alternative sentencing.
 An example of alternative sentencing would be participation in a drug diversion program and a probationary period rather than prison time.
 Alternative sentencing may sit favorably with a court if you have not been convicted of a crime in the past.

 Our Attorneys Are Ready to Serve You

-Our Alabama drug crimes attorneys at the offices of Alsobrook & Agricola, LLC serve clients in counties throughout the state, although our main offices are located Opelika.
-However, we realize that when you are facing criminal charges for a drug crime, you may be unable to travel to our location.
+Our Alabama drug crimes attorneys at the offices of Alsobrook Jackson, Attorneys at Law serve clients in counties throughout the state of Alabama and Georgia, although our main office is located in Opelika, AL. However, we realize that when you are facing criminal charges for a drug crime, you may be unable to travel to our location.
 If this is the case, just call us, and we will gladly travel to where you are, including county jails.
 We are committed to serving you.

 Contact Us Today to Start Building Your Defense Now